Ring of Fire Drinking Game Rules

 10 = Categories

 The card drawer comes up with a category, and you go around the circle coming up with items in that category.
 (For example, if category is types of dog, people might say “poodle” or “rottweiler.”)
 If someone gets stuck, they drink, and the turn is over.
+More information on Categories (and fun category suggestions) can be found here.

 J = Never Have I Ever